MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-createwindowexw.md

 Type: <b>DWORD</b>

 The extended window style of the window being created.
-For a list of possible values,see  <a href="https://docs.microsoft.com/windows/desktop/winmsg/extended-window-styles">Extended Window Styles</a>.
+For a list of possible values, see  <a href="https://docs.microsoft.com/windows/desktop/winmsg/extended-window-styles">Extended Window Styles</a>.

 ### -param lpClassName [in, optional]